SohamDas2004/OpenLane-VSD/README.md

 Upon running command in ngspice:
 <pre>plot y vs time a</pre>
-The below graph is obtained and is the required <b>transient response of an inverter<b>.
+The below graph is obtained and is the required <b>transient response of an inverter</b>.
 <br>

 ![image](https://github.com/user-attachments/assets/8f30b181-29ed-4f83-aac0-a1bd4cfa727d)